numfocus/gsod/2019/Matplotlib_ideas_list.md

 * [8] https://towardsdatascience.com/customizing-plots-with-python-matplotlib-bcf02691931f
 * [9] https://towardsdatascience.com/a-step-by-step-guide-for-creating-advanced-python-data-visualizations-with-seaborn-matplotlib-1579d6a1a7d0

-__Project name:__ Matplotlib Cheetsheets
+__Project name:__ Matplotlib Cheat sheets

 __Mentors:__ [story645](https://github.com/story645/), [@tacaswell](https://github.com/tacaswell)

-__Description:__ Matplotlib provides a comprehensive gallery of examples [1], but the sheer number of examples can be overwhelmng and the coding heavy orientation can leave users really wanting a little bit of context.
-We propose a series of cheatsheets that provide some contextual knowledge, modeled on the Pandas and GGplot sheets [2,3], that users can use as references for common tasks in Matplotlib.
+__Description:__ Matplotlib provides a comprehensive gallery of examples [1], but the sheer number of examples can be overwhelming and the coding heavy orientation can leave users really wanting a little bit of context.
+We propose a series of cheat sheets that provide some contextual knowledge, modeled on the Pandas and ggplot sheets [2,3], that users can use as references for common tasks in Matplotlib.

-The cheetsheets would be on topics such as:
+The cheat sheets would be on topics such as:
 * terminology that can be confusing or is used inconsistently (ex norm and colormap on images, tickers/locators)
 * elements of a matplotlib figure [4]
 * making the basic chart types - pie, bar, line, scatter, heatmap [10]